facebook

 For example, a specialist from India has completed the training and has been working in this profession for some time.
 Answering the question: of course, he or she can work in Luxembourg, but there are some things to keep in mind.

-Here are the specifics to consider for an Indian doctor who wants to work in Luxembourg:
+Here are the specifics to consider for a foreign doctor who wants to work in Luxembourg:

 • Unfortunately, knowing English is not enough, you need to learn at least one national language: French, German or Luxembourgish.
 A B2 level or higher is required.
 If you are specifically going to Luxembourg and have no language preference, choose French as it is the most commonly spoken language in the country.